pual/couchbase-mobile-portal/md-docs/ready/training/adding-synchronization.md

 - Two database instances update the name of an existing list.
 - Two database instances update an existing task.
 One updates the task’s **name** while the other updates the **complete** property.

 To resolve conflicts you must first write the code to detect them.
 You will use the **allDocs** query with a few options.

+The **allDocs** query allows you to query an index of all the documents in the local database.
+The options that you will use define a query that will only return documents for which there are conflicting revisions.
+A **LiveQuery** automatically refreshes every time the database changes.

 <block class="ios" />